Frequently Asked Questions

-No. While the majority of fellows are employed as English teachers at universities, colleges, and high schools, there are also specialized positions in business, international development, journalism, law, and teaching of technical subjects.
+No. While the majority of fellows are employed as English teachers at universities, colleges, and high schools, there are also specialized positions in international development, journalism, business, and teaching of technical subjects.

-Princeton students or people who live in the area may come by the PiA office and look through reports filed by previous fellows about their positions.
-Those who are applying from off-campus should contact the office so we can provide you with login information to access the reports on our website.
+Princeton students or applicants who live in the area may come by the PiA office to talk to the staff during the office hours posted on our website.
+All applicants can read reports filed by previous fellows about their positions, which are available on our website here.
+Please email email@example.com to obtain the login information to access the fellow reports.

 Yes.
 Every year, PiA typically adds new positions and eliminates others, with details not finalized until January.
 In addition, some positions may not be available if a current fellow decides to stay a second year on the job.